 Unauthorised use: Most policies offer up to £2,000 cover for unauthorised calls if your phone is lost or stolen.
 Some network providers also automatically cap your bill, for example at £100, if your phone is stolen.

 Cover abroad: With mobile phone insurance, you enjoy the same level of protection worldwide.
-If you have travel insurance, there may be restrictions and higher excesses, and some policies offer no protection for mobiles.
+If you have travel insurance, there may be restrictions and higher excesses, plus some policies offer no protection for mobiles.

 Fast replacement service: Most mobile phone insurers offer a replacement phone within a few days of your claim being accepted, and some even have a new phone to you within 24 hours.

 You can find out more about what is included in mobile phone insurance in this guide to how mobile insurance works.